adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/sharing/v1/sharing/README.md

 ## Features
 * Social media sharing for pages, currently via Facebook and Pinterest

+## Edit Dialog Properties
+The following properties are written to JCR for this Page component and are expected to be available as `Resource` properties:

+1. `./id` - defines the component HTML ID attribute.

 ### Use Object
 The Social Media Sharing component uses the `com.adobe.cq.wcm.core.components.models.SocialMediaHelper` Sling Model for its Use-object.